xieyuheng/inner/papers/publish/boundaries-as-types.md

-For edges, there are only two ways to do composition (this is where the inverse of groupoid elements come from), but for faces, there are more n ways to do composition, where n is the number of edges of the a face.
+For edges, there are only two ways to do composition (this is where the inverse of groupoid elements come from), but for faces, there are `n` ways to do composition, where `n` is the number of edges of the a face.

+Composition of two cells -- `A` and `B` must be viewed as removing some common boundaries of `A` and `B`, and the result must still be a cell
+-- i.e. having spherical boundary.

 New syntactic devices are needed to represent the compositions easily,